 What does 4K mean?

-4K, however, is a term derived from the movie industry for the professional format of 4096 x 2160 pixels, and refers to the roughly 4,000 pixels across the screen.
+The term 4K, however, is derived from the movie industry designation for the professional format of 4096 x 2160 pixels, and refers to the roughly 4,000 pixels across the screen.

 What is Ultra HD or UHD?

 Consumer electronics equipment uses a slightly lower resolution than 4K.
-Known as Ultra HD or UHD, this format measures 3840 x 2160 pixels and is exactly four times the pixel count of full-HD 1080p TVs (1920 x 1080 pixels).
+Known as Ultra HD or UHD, this format measures 3840 x 2160 pixels and is exactly four times the pixel count of full-HD 1080p TVs (which are 1920 x 1080 pixels).
 Regardless, the 4K TV designation has stuck, even for describing the slightly lower-res consumer electronics format.

 What's the benefit of 4K?

-With 4K TVs, you get lots of detail.
+With 4K TVs, you get a lot of detail.
 At 4K, a cityscape may allow you to see individual windows in the buildings, for example, and even the people on the ground walking in and out of the skyscrapers.

-Just like the Retina display on iPhones and iPads, 4K/UHD technology results in smaller pixels compared to HD screens of the same size, which displays a more detailed picture when you're sitting up close.
+Just like the Retina display oniPhones and iPads, 4K/UHD technology results in smaller pixels compared to HD screens of the same size, which means you'll see a more detailed picture when sitting up close.
 You can't press your nose to a 4K TV, but you can get about twice as close as you can to a 1080p TV of the same screen size, without seeing the grid of individual pixels.
-That's important for very large screens, whose pixels would be comparatively huge at 1080p resolution, but just a quarter of the size at 4K/UHD.
+That's important for very large screens, whose pixels would be comparatively huge at 1080p resolution, but just a quarter of the size at 4K/UHD

 How close can I sit to a 4K TV?